-Valuation date Actuarially determined contribution rates are calculated as of July 1, one year prior to the end of the fiscal year in which contributions are reported

-Actuarial cost method Entry Age Actuarial Cost Method

-Amortization method Level dollar amortization

-Remaining amortization period The July 1, 2004 Unfunded Actuarial Accrued Liability is amortized over a 15-year period commencing July 1, 2004.
+Valuation date Actuarially determined contribution rates are calculated as of June 30, one year prior to the end of the fiscal year in which contributions are reported Actuarial cost method Entry Age Actuarial Cost Method Amortization method Level dollar amortization Remaining amortization period The July 1, 2004 Unfunded Actuarial Accrued Liability is amortized over a 15-year period commencing July 1, 2004 (fully amortized as of July 1, 2019).
 Any subsequent changes in Unfunded Actuarial Accrued Liability are amortized over separate 15-year periods effective with that valuation.
 Asset valuation method The market value of assets less unrecognized returns in each of the last five years.
-Unrecognized return is equal to the difference between the actual market returns and the expected returns on a market value basis, and is recognized over a five-year period.
-As directed by the Retirement Office, the actuarial valuation of assets may be reduced by an amount classified as a non-valuation reserve.
+Unrecognized return is equal to the difference between the actual market return and the expected return on a market value basis, and is recognized over a five-year period.
+Prior to the July 1, 2020 valuation, as directed by the Retirement Office, the actuarial valuation of assets may be reduced by an amount classified as non-valuation reserve.